jule64/findivey/README.md

 Next steps:

-    - play sound when specific player enters online.
+    - play sound when a player enters online.
 For example by recording the name of the player and playing that name back when the player is online.
     - add time scan interval option (currently scan every ten minutes)